How to Seek Protection from Loan Shark Harassment in Singapore

 A classic use of force to get his or her money back.
 This instance of illegal conduct occurs when the loan shark hurts the debtor.
 According to section 321 of the Penal Code, Voluntarily Causing Hurt (VCH) occurs when a person “does any act with the intention of thereby causing hurt to any person, or with the knowledge that he is likely thereby to cause hurt to any person and does thereby cause hurt to any person.”
 On that same note, the Penal Code defines injury as “any harm whatever illegally caused to any person, in body, mind, reputation or property”.

-These include, but are not limited to, knocking the debtor unconscious, punching and kicking, or even using weapons to harm the debtor.
-If the debt collector—in the case the loan shark—is charged with VCH, he can face up to two years of imprisonment, a fine up to $5,000, or both, depending on the case.
+These include but are not limited to, knocking the debtor unconscious, punching and kicking, or even using weapons to harm the debtor.
+If the debt collector—in the case of the loan shark—is charged with VCH, he can face up to two years of imprisonment, a fine up to $5,000, or both, depending on the case.

 If the debtor has severe injuries, this is classified by the Penal Code as Grievous Hurt.
 As defined in Section 320, this includes emasculation, disfiguration, fracture, dislocation, severe body pain, or any endangerment to one’s life.
 For these crimes, the loan shark can face up to 10 years of imprisonment, a fine, or caning.